 The Southfield DDA is located in the southeast corner of the city and represents a diverse mix of businesses and service organizations, including IBM, Panera Bread, Outback Steakhouse, The Hidden Gem and FOX-TV.
 The area is home to several innovative leaders in healthcare practice and education, such as Health Alliance Plan (HAP), Providence Hospital, CSL Plasma, Oakland Community College, and the Northland Park Dialysis Center.
 More than 9,000 businesses and service organizations are located in the City of Southfield.

 The DDA is comprised of an Executive Director, Executive Assistant to the Director, and a 11-member Board of Directors appointed by the Southfield mayor.
 Our mission is: “Ensure a safe and prosperous environment that advances technology, healthcare, retail and higher education while supporting stakeholder values that care, share, and grow the community.”

 Here are just a few of the facts that represent the continued growth of the Southfield DDA:

 - Since 1999, more than $160 million in development and redevelopment has taken place, along with $1 million in public improvements and landscaping.

 - Providence Hospital is Southfield’s largest employer with more than 3,400 staff members and 1,500 physicians.

 - The $4 million, 10,000 square-Foot Northland Park Dialysis Center occupies four acres.

 - Northland Shopping Center was the first enclosed shopping mall in America.

-- The Oakland Community College (OCC) campus is undergoing a $25 million expansion and renovation to accommodate its fast-growing Allied Health program.
+- Oakland Community College (OCC) has completed a $25 million expansion and renovation to its Southfield campus to accommodate its fast-growing Allied Health program.